dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/BridgeAppDemo.md

 ### Signal Light

 At the top of the screen, there are two signal lights, which represent the connection between the bridge app and the remote controller or your application.
-When the bridge app connect to the remote controller successfully, the **RC light** will turn green.
+When the bridge app connects to the remote controller successfully, the **RC light** will turn green.
 Similarly, when the bridge app connect to your app successfully, the **App Light** will turn green too.

 ![signalLight](../../images/tutorials-and-samples/iOS/BridgeAppDemo/toolScreenshot.png)